Oven Not Turning On: Electrical & Power Issues

 Possible internal wiring problems:

 Ovens contain high-voltage parts that are dangerous to work on without training.
-If you suspect internal wiring issues, it’s best to contact a qualified appliance technician.
+If you suspect internal wiring issues, it’s best to contact a licensed electrician experienced in electric oven repairs.

 A Failed Heating Element or Component